vorburger/takari-stats-m2e/README.md

 * org.eclipse.m2e.core
 * Bundles that have '/.takaristats' marker entry

-# What Maven pliyins are included in the report
+# What Maven pligins are included in the report

 Maven plugins that have the following groupId prefixes are included in the report